0-LuckyPenny/my-portfolio/README.md

 ## 💼 About Me

-I have a diverse background in full-stack web development, AI, and Data Engineering, having worked on projects across e-commerce, SaaS, and real-time communication platforms.
+I have a diverse background in full-stack web development, AI, having worked on projects across e-commerce, SaaS, and real-time communication platforms.
 My journey began with backend development and gradually evolved to AI solutions, including predictive analytics, NLP, and computer vision.

 I am committed to delivering high-performance, scalable applications that merge web technologies with AI innovation.